-Chinese Conjunctions Part One Posted by sasha on Jul 27, 2016 in grammar
+Chinese Conjunctions Part One Posted by sasha on Jul 27, 2016 in Uncategorized

 Once you start to reach a more intermediate level of Chinese, you’ll want to connect your ideas and begin using more complex sentences.
 To do this, you’ll need to learn some conjunctions.
 In Chinese, conjunctions do just what they do in English – just think back to “Schoolhouse Rock.”
 That’s right, “hooking up words, and phrases and clauses.”
 This two-part series will teach you a bunch of useful conjunctions and provide examples for each that you can study further.
 For the first post, we’ll stick to some of the easier conjunctions.

 This is the most common way to express “and” in Chinese, but it’s not the only way.
 For now, just remember that the word 和 (hé) is mainly used to link nouns.
 While practicing this word, just use it for that purpose to begin with.
 Here are a few examples to show you how it’s used to link nouns:

 tā qù guò běi jīng hé shàng hǎi